Maryland Inheritance Tax Laws

 Maryland is currently one of only two states that assess a separate inheritance tax and a separate estate tax.
-The other state that collects both state inheritance taxes and estate taxes is New Jersey, while four other states also collect a state inheritance tax: Iowa, Kentucky, Nebraska, and Pennsylvania.
-In May 2013, Indiana retroactively repealed its state inheritance back to January 1, 2013.
+The other state that collects both state inheritance taxes and estate taxes in New Jersey, while four other states also collect a state inheritance tax, Iowa, Kentucky, Nebraska, and Pennsylvania.
+A few years back, Indiana retroactively repealed its state inheritance back to January 1, 2013.

 While it may just seem to be semantics, there is a real difference between an estate tax and an inheritance tax: